MileHacker Logo

 Planning for Support

-• Research local organizations for visual impairments in advance of your arrival.
+• Research local organizations for visual impairments ahead of arriving.

 • Seek resources for hearing impairments well before your trip.